 - Your polling location is determined by where you live in your municipality.

-- If you do not know your polling location, use the link here to look it up or contact your Town Clerk.
+- If you do not know your polling location, use the link here or look up your town clerk or registrar of voters here

 When do I vote?